-Find out what these actions consist in and how they can be set up, in the following tutorial: How to Use the Comment Conversion Feature in Thrive Comments.
+Find out what these actions consist of and how they can be set up, in the following tutorial: How to Use the Comment Conversion Feature in Thrive Comments.

 3. Comment Sign-In

-With the help of this feature, you can allow users to comment on your website using their Social Media accounts (Facebook, Google).
-Also, with this feature, you can allow guests to insert their website URLs when they are submitting a comment.
+With the help of this feature, you can allow users to comment on your website using their social media accounts (Facebook, Google).
+Also, you can allow guests to insert their website URLs when they are submitting a comment:

 4. Customize Style

-See the entire in-depth tutorial, here: How to Customize the Style of the Comments.
+Here's the full tutorial on how to do that: How to Customize the Style of the Comments.

 5. Voting and Badges

 With this feature, you can add a voting option to your comments.
 You have 3 voting options: